raulhaag/MiMangaNu/README.md

 Our thanks goes out to all of the above mentioned Libraries' authors and contributors.
 We are not explicitly endorsed by any of them.

-Contribuciones de Dostoi, TheSniperFan, xtj-9182, falibros, Alexander, grgeosteve, Johndeep y alguien mas que seguro me olvido.
+Contribuciones de Dostoi, TheSniperFan, xtj-9182, falibros, Alexander, grgeosteve, Johndeep, YChvanov, jordyamc, tempura-san y alguien mas que seguro me olvido.

 Este programa solo automatiza funciones que se podrian hacer con un navegador de internet el creador no se resposabiliza por su mal uso.